trialsnet-project/trialsnet-project.github.io/_posts/2025-05-22-trialIasi.md

 ---
-title:  "Trials of UC13 successfully executed"
+title:  "Trials of UC1 and UC4 successfully executed"
-excerpt: Last week, the trial of Use Case 13 - Extended XR museum experience (Turin) has been successfully executed, involving 5 museums, 5 high schools, and over 200 students.
+excerpt: Last week, the trials of Use Case 1 - Smart crowd monitoring - and Use Case 4 - Smart traffic monitoring - have been successfully executed.
 categories:
   - Events
 header: